hey-kong/EC-RAG/README.md

 # EC-RAG

-This repository contains the implementation code for the paper "EC-RAG: Towards Efficient Edge-Cloud Retrieval-Augmented Generation Systems".
+This repository contains the implementation code for the paper "EC-RAG: Towards Efficient Edge-Cloud Retrieval-Augmented Generation Systems" (accepted by ICDE 2026).

 ### Environment Setup